11 Toxic Phrases that Should Never Be in Our Inner Dialogue

-We obviously need to take responsibility for our actions, but we shouldn’t turn a blind eye when others offer advice or opinions.
+While we ultimately need to take responsibility for our own actions, we shouldn’t turn a blind eye when others offer advice or opinions.

-Cooperating and collaborating don’t keep us from validating ourselves and strengthening our identity but rather help us become better.
+Cooperating and collaborating doesn’t prevent us from validating ourselves and strengthening our identity.
+Instead, this environment can help us to become better.

 What you believe in determines how you’ll act, so much so that if you think negatively, your worst fears will be realized, because you yourself will cause them to come true.
 This is called a self-fulfilling prophecy.

-We don’t trust because we know people make mistakes and we want to protect ourselves from making mistakes.
+We distrust because we know people make mistakes, because we make mistakes, and we want to protect ourselves from those mistakes.

-A healthy distrust probably makes sense in certain situations, but leave it behind when it’s no longer necessary and only causes damage.
-If we don’t keep this in mind, we’ll remain closed off to others and stunt our personal growth.
+A healthy distrust probably makes sense in certain situations, but leave it’s important to leave it behind when it’s no longer necessary and only causes damage.
+If we don’t keep this in mind, we’ll remain closed off to others and it will stunt our personal growth.

 Humility is the foundation of decency and honor.
 Feeling superior to others will lead to an arrogant attitude that isn’t at all desirable.

-Socrates is one of the world’s most famous philosophers, known for the saying: “The only true wisdom is in knowing you know nothing”.
+Socrates is one of the world’s most famous philosophers, and is credited with the phrase: “One thing only I know, and that is that I know nothing”.
 Contradictory?
 Maybe not so much.

 10. “I’m useless.”

 Suffering is inevitable when someone distances themselves from us, but going back to what we said earlier, the only true and authentic love lies inside us.

 This will help us to put aside unhealthy emotional needs, which are often confused with the magical feeling of love.

 Want to know more?
 Read How Negative Thoughts and Emotions Harm Your Body

 - Being flexible and willing to change our ideas and theories as we receive new information.
 People must adopt a flexible and tolerant way of thinking that helps us feel better without creating obstacles for ourselves.

 - It’s not appropriate to condemn or praise anything in absolute terms.
 It’s best to avoid using words like all or nothing, no one or everyone, always or never.